shuai-xu/flink/docs/dev/table/sqlClient.md

 ### Environment Files

 A SQL query needs a configuration environment in which it is executed.
-The so-called *environment files* define available table sources and sinks, external catalogs, user-defined functions, and other properties required for execution and deployment.
+The so-called *environment files* define available table sources and sinks, catalogs, user-defined functions, and other properties required for execution and deployment.

 Every environment file is a regular [YAML file](http://yaml.org/).
 An example of such a file is presented below.